 belongs to software Java™ Platform (version SE 6, SE 7) or Java (version 6, 6 Update 31 (64-bit)) or Java SE Runtime Environment (version 7, 6) or Java 7 or TurboTax (version 2010 WinPerReleaseEngine) or NVIDIA ForceWare Network or Java™ Platform SE binary or Java TM Platform (version SE 6)

 by Sun Microsystems (www.sun.com) or Oracle (www.oracle.com) or Oracle America or syncables or Dell (www.dell.com) or Coby or Steelray Software or Intuit (www.intuit.com).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are DBC80044-A445-435b-BC74-9C25C1C588A9 or 282A8613-C845-4127-99AF-656C47AB20C1.
+IDs used by this BHO include DBC80044-A445-435b-BC74-9C25C1C588A9 or 282A8613-C845-4127-99AF-656C47AB20C1.
 The program is not visible.
-The file is able to monitor Internet browsers.
+The file is able to monitor web browsers.
 The service has no detailed description.
 It is not a Windows core file.
-Therefore the technical security rating is 58% dangerous, however also read the users reviews.
+Therefore the technical security rating is 58% dangerous, however you should also read the user reviews.

 If you have any problems with jp2ssv.dll, you could do the following: